MaxLane1033/UnlimiTrade/README.md

 6. How to run the tests

-7. Link to the deployed application
+7. Link to the deployed application d